Friday, October 01, 2021

 * / But for Bad 80s Italian Movie Lovers: ***

-It's bow vs. boa in this severely cracked and cloudy costume gem from Italy's early-80s sword and sorcery binge.
-In a world that is still, apparently, cooling down from its volcanic conception (the foggy air is almost opaque throughout), a young archer named Iliad (Andrea Occhipinti) is given a magic bow and bid travels across the water, that his presence may spook the druggy dreams of a brain-eating lady sorceress named Ocron (Sabrina Siani).
+It's blue bow vs. boa boa in this severely cracked and cloudy gem from Italy's early-80s sword and sorcery binge.
+In a world that is still, apparently, cooling down from its volcanic conception (the foggy air is almost opaque throughout), a young hero named Iliad (Andrea Occhipinti) from a magic utopia is given a magic bow and bid to travel across the water, that presence may spook the druggy dreams of a brain-eating lady sorceress named Ocron (Sabrina Siani).
 Naked but for a metal mask, black feather-collared fur cape, and a slithering boa constrictor (that 1981 Nastassja Kinski photo was still 'in') she sends wave after wave of her wolf-and-ape-headed minions out into the fog to bring her back the tasty brain-filled head and magic bow of plucky Iliad before he can fulfill his prophecy.
 Iliad too gets help, from wandering hunk named Mace (Jorge Rivero), who is loved by all animals but has no problem killing the men who kill them, then easting the animal that the person he killed has already killed --a guilt-free PETA-approved carnivore diet if ever there was one.
-A hawk overhead warn Mace of approaching monsters; dolphins bite off his bonds when he's crucified at the bottom of the sea, etc. A nice guy to have around.
-Naturally they decide to travel together...
-Iliad will teach of the magic bow; Mace will teach Iliad the tricks of this new land, the animals shall look out for danger, and the monsters shall come at them fast and furious.
+A hawk overhead warns Mace of approaching monsters; dolphins bite off his bonds when he's crucified at the bottom of the sea, etc. A nice guy to have around, he can make bombs out of a few leaves wrapped around a rock, and he uses a kind of bolo nunchucks as an unbeatable weapon.
+Naturally the pair decide to travel together...
+Iliad will teach Mace of the magic bow; Mace will teach Iliad the tricks of this new land; the animals shall look out for danger and the monsters shall come at them, fast and furious.
 And always... always... in a cloud of murky fog.
 What could go wrong?

-It's a nice little mess, this, highlighted by the weird druggy brain-eating rites performed deep in and out of focus in Ocron's cavern.
-Looking a bit like what might happen if Shanghai Lily gave birth to an Oscar, Ocra does a lot of gyrating on her black feather and fur-covered stone bed, dreaming of Iliad without. a face.
+It's a nice little mess, this Conquest, highlighted by the weird druggy brain-eating rites performed deep in Ocron's misty cavern lair.
+With her strange metal helmet and naked body, she's a whole web of strange semi-aware objectification.
+Of course she does a lot of gyrating on her black feather and fur-covered stone bed, dreaming of Iliad without. a face.
 At one point her wolfheaded underlings pass around a weird combination coke straw/toothpick/joint from nostril to nostril.
 We never learn what is in the straw, but the passing the straw vibe evokes the extended drug orgy scenes in Abel Ferrara movies!
-Way to get high, dream of faceless archer boys, and eat brains, Ocron!
-When her hairy minons attack they do a lot of slow motion jumping in the air with their limbs akimbo and making "Grrr" and "Greaaa" sounds.
+Way to get super high, dream of faceless archer boys, and eat brains, Ocron!
+When her hairy minions attack they do a lot of slow motion jumping in the air with their limbs akimbo and making "Grrr" and "Greaaa" sounds in their rampages of brain harvesting and Iliad hunting.
+And if they come back alive having lost the battle, they shall be tortured on the hot rock in yonder sweat lodge.

-Despite her alienating (and rather overtly misogynist) metal mask, we come to kind of root for this evil brain-eating sorceress named Ocron and her grunting supplicants.
-Pulling off limbs and heads of their 'conquests' (!) and falling into druggy reveries, they are way cooler than Iliad and his boyfriend who can't seem to open up about their burgeoning feelings.
-Yes, like so many of these films, human women don't have much of a presence or if they do it's as sex objects and/or food or in one sad case, both.
-A groovy homoerotic subtext could compensate.
-Hunky Mace knows some rivers are best left uncrossed, he's even too repressed to suck venom out of each Iliad's leg wounds the way, say, Xena and Gabrielle would do just a decade later.
-It's been such a long road..
+Despite her alienating (and rather overtly misogynist) metal mask, we come to kind of root for this evil brain-eating sorceress named Ocron and her grunting supplicants, at least I did.
+Pulling off limbs and heads of their 'conquests' (!) and falling into druggy reveries after eating their brains, they are way cooler than Iliad and his boyfriend who can't seem to open up about their burgeoning feelings.
+Yes, like so many of these films, human women don't have much of a presence beyond victims or sex partners or more likely both.
+Luckily there's Ocron on the bad guy ends, and a groovy homoerotic subtext on the other.
+Hunky Mace knows some rivers are best left uncrossed; he's even too repressed to suck venom out of each Iliad's leg wounds the way, say, Xena and Gabrielle would do just a decade later.

 The passing of the straw